-Superintendent's Requested Operational Plan 2019-2020 PROJECTS
+Board of Education's Requested Operational Plan 2019-2020 PROJECTS

 PROJECTS

 BUILDING AND SITE MAINTENANCE PROJECTS

 Building and Site maintenance projects are above the scope of routine building repairs, are very costly and are below the \$292,803 threshold to be considered in the Capital Improvement Plan.
 We have developed a 5 year prioritized plan for budgeting purposes.